On localization sequences in the algebraic K-theory of ring spectra: Introduction

-In general $\Kloc(\text{$X$ on $Z$})$ is \emph{not} $\Kloc(Z)$, the $K$-theory of the closed subscheme $Z$.
-This happens in general only if $Z$ and $X$ are regular and noetherian.
-However, B\"okstedt and Neeman~\cite{bokstedt-neeman} showed that nevertheless $\Kloc(\text{$X$ on $Z$})$ is the $K$-theory of a ring spectrum.
+In general $\Kloc(\text{$X$ on $Z$})$ is \emph{not} equivalent to $\Kloc(Z)$, the $K$-theory of the closed subscheme $Z$.
+The main examples when $\Kloc(\text{$X$ on $Z$})$ \emph{is} equivalent to $\Kloc(Z)$ occur when $X$ and $Z$ are regular and noetherian, and the argument passes through $G$-theory via d\'evissage.
+However, B\"okstedt and Neeman~\cite{bokstedt-neeman}*{Proposition~6.1} showed that nevertheless $\Kloc(\text{$X$ on $Z$})$ is the $K$-theory of a ring spectrum.
 More specifically, they showed that at the level of derived categories, the kernel of the localization

 is generated by a single compact object $K$.
-If $A=\End_X(K)^{\op}$ denotes the opposite of the dg algebra of endomorphisms of $K$, then
+If $A=\End_X(K)^{\op}$ denotes the opposite of the dg-algebra of endomorphisms of $K$, then

 so we can write our localization fiber sequence as